 Explore Crex Meadows with the right tools

-We have equipment rentals at our visitor center, such as binoculars and snowshoes.
+We have equipment rentals at our visitor center.
 No reservation is required.

 The tour route is 24-miles long.
 Drive slowly, about 15-20 mph.
 Look and listen for wildlife.
 Most animals are secretive and will go unnoticed if you don't watch carefully.
 Look for the numbered Auto Tour signs.
 Stop and read the corresponding description in this guide.
 You can also follow the arrows marked on the map on pages 10-11.
 Have a pleasant drive.